Last updated: November 11, 2025

 To see the three components in action, let's create our first configuration file:

-exporter, which then prints a detailed OTLP representation to the Collector’s stderr
+which then prints the full, detailed content to the Collector's stderr.

 To test your pipeline, you need an application that can generate and send telemetry data.
 A convenient tool for this is otelgen, which produces synthetic logs, traces, and metrics.